 - New Sales Process: Many sales organizations are recognizing the merits of implementing a custom sales process.
 By doing this, they are ridding themselves of the “canned” sales processes of the early 2000s.
 Again, this is a perfect time to put a new tool in the sales team’s bag.
 A Sales Playbook will drive adoption of the new process.

 - New Hires: A playbook doesn’t need to be a broad-brushed tool for the entire org.
 It can be a tool for a specific product, buyer persona, or rep type.
 A playbook specific to a new hire will dramatically improve their ramp time, enabling them to drive revenue more quickly.
 This is a great audience to launch a playbook with since adoption will be high.

 Why Do I Need a Sales Playbook?

 Regardless of the initiative that’s driving the need for a Sales Playbook, the demand is there.
 Don’t allow your sales team to get lost on the journey.
 When you are driving somewhere you have never been before, you get the address and type it into your phone.
 Google Maps, Apple Maps, or Waze then tells you how to get there.
 You still need to properly follow the directions, but the navigation apps are guiding the way.
 A Sales Playbook is Google Maps for your reps.
 They still need to have all the competencies that make up a great sales rep, but the playbook helps them understand the best tactics to use, when to use them, and with which personas.

 A football coach would not run the same plays in the same order against different opponents.
 They would tailor the playbook to the defense and likelihood of success.
 The same applies here.
 You adapt your playbook to the buyer or market you are selling to.

 You have now determined what a playbook is, when to use it and why you need it.
-Click here to learn how to build one.
+Use our Sales Playbook Guide to learn how to build one.
 Sales Enablement leaders need to provide the tools for sales teams to be successful.
 Sales Playbooks are an effective way of doing that.